HybridMiX started with a simple question. "What if we can cross mice in a petri dish?"

 In HybridMiX, we decide to push the boundary of what is possible with mouse genetics, by focusing on how species diverge.

 Hybrids between animals are usually evolutionary dead-ends.
 Nonetheless, hybrids are fascinating, not least because they often show surprising features from both parents.
 Aristotle discussed mules extensively in his treatises.
-Darwin devoted whole chapters to discuss hybrids.
-Haldane formulated his famous rule in describing patterns of hybrid sterility.
+Darwin devoted whole chapters on hybrids.
+JBS Haldane formulated his famous rule in describing patterns of hybrid sterility.
 Our interest in such phenomenon has not abated since.
 This question, fundamental to evolutionary biology, also has great implications in fertility and health.

 Fascinating biology aside, hybrids are usually limited, especially in mammals.
 This is because they tend to be sterile, if not inviable.
 For geneticists, this is a missed opportunity, because without breeding over many generations and the reshuffling of genomes that come with it, no genetics can be done.